Fire3galaxy/cs161_lab6/README.md

     - Need to read in line by line
     - Need to store them into cache at the same time (do we make several differnet vector or do it one by one?)
     - Need to do replacement and keep track of hit rate

+##Notes
+    - Block offset always is 4 bits (16 elements).
+    - Index is different based on associativity and cache size and needs to represent the number of sets we have.
+    - e.g. Direct mapping + size of 1024 blocks = 1024 sets, 10 bits for index
+    - Tag is the rest of the 64 bit address. e.g. for above case, 50 bits for tag.

 ---
 ####[Deliverables](http://www.cs.ucr.edu/~windhs/lab7/lab7.html)